uwcartlab/webmapping/Chapter02/readme.md

 ### II.
 Arrays and Objects

-JavaScript provides multiple ways of implementing most computational tasks, a concept we describe in lecture as **_interface flexibility_**.
+JavaScript provides multiple ways of implementing most computational tasks, a concept described as **_interface flexibility_**.
 As a review of the Activity 2 Codecademy tutorials, let's examine several alternatives to the above example.

 Example 2.3 uses two arrays `cities` and `population` to hold the city names versus population, with a looping structure then populating the two-dimensional table with this content.
 Alternatively, we could use one array `cityPop` of JavaScript objects to hold the table content instead of two separate arrays (Example 2.4).